Filter Initialisation

 Navigation Initialisation

-Note: Boreas AHRS variants can be upgraded to full INS capability through a software license upgrade.
-Position and navigation functionality is only to be used when licensed as an INS.
-As an INS it can be interfaced to any leading brand of GNSS receivers to create an OEM GNSS/INS solution.
+Note: Boreas AHRS variants can be used as an INS with velocity and position.
+It can also be interfaced to any leading brand of GNSS receivers to create an OEM GNSS/INS solution.

 Once navigation initialisation is complete, the position, velocity and acceleration values will be valid.